A guide to resources that will help you to research Aboriginal Australian family history.

 Begin compiling a family tree overview and a family group chart

 Compiling a basic family tree overview (commonly known as a pedigree chart and a drop line chart is about getting the 'actors' in your family story in their correct positions on the charts according to their relationships.
 As you gather information you can can add it in the charts.
-The State Records New South Wales provides an online Indigenous family history worksheet.
+The Australian Institute of Aboriginal and Torres Strait Islander Studies website provides online Family history worksheets and checklist.

 Start with yourself and work backwards in time